mindsers/changelog-reader-action/README.md

 *Changelog Reader Action* is licensed under an MIT license, which means that it's a completely free open source software.
 Unfortunately, *Changelog Reader Action* doesn't make itself.
 Version 2.0.0 is the next step, which will result in many late, beer-filled nights of development.

 If you're using *Changelog Reader Action* and want to support the development, you now have the chance!
-Go on my [Github Sponsor page](https://github.com/sponsors/mindsers) and become my joyful sponsor!!
+Go on my [GitHub Sponsor page](https://github.com/sponsors/mindsers) and become my joyful sponsor!!

 For more help on how to support Changelog Reader Action, please refer to [The awesome people who support Changelog Reader Action](SPONSORS.md).